 ORAL INTERVIEW: You will have a short (5 minutes) oral interview in Spanish with your instructor.
 The oral interview will take place during class time.
 SEE SCHEDULE for exact date.
 The questions for this interview will be based on chapter topics covered so at that point.
-Students are expected to include the words, grammar, idiomatic expressions, and cultural information learned.
-No note reading during interview.

-ORAL PRESENTATION: During the last week of instruction (June 1st) you will deliver an oral presentation.
+FINAL ORAL PRESENTATION: On the week before the week of final examination (December 1-5) you will present an oral examination.
 This is done in front of the instructor not in front of the class.
 The topics will be assigned in class.
-The oral exam will be graded on the student's ability to communicate effectively in a conversational situation IN SPANISH.
-Presentations will be graded on content, preparation, creativity, vocabulary, fluency, pronunciation, and ability to communicate in the target language.
-More information regarding this exam will be provided by the instructor later.
-The oral presentation topic must be about a Spanish Speaking country: its history, culture, or society.
-REMEMBER: Oral Exam will be held during the last week of instruction.
-STUDENTS MUST APPLY THE GRAMMAR AND VOCABULARY LEARNED IN CLASS.
+The oral exam will be graded on the student's ability to communicate effectively in a conversational situation.
+Presentations will be graded on content, preparation, creativity, vocabulary, fluency, pronunciation, and ability to communicate in the target language (SPANISH).
+More information regarding this exam will be given by the instructor.
+Oral presentation topic must be about a Spanish Speaking country: its history, culture, or society.
 THIS IS AN ORAL PRESENTATION IN SPANISH.
 STUDENTS WILL NOT BE ALLOWED TO READ, OR USE NOTES AT THE TIME OF DELIVERY.
 IF YOU READ YOUR PRESENTATION YOU WILL NOT RECEIVE CREDIT.